bartoszptak/BestFriend_chatbot/README.md

 # BestFriend - Telegram bot
-A telegram bot built in Python and Flask, launched on Heroku.com.
+A telegram bot built in Python and Flask, Docker, launched on Heroku.com.
 The native language that the bot supports is Polish.
 I will send the bot link to the e-mail request due to limitations related to queries.

 ## Use cases
 * `/start` - welcome message